-We believe that UPS employees are among the most motivated, highest-performing people in the industry and provide us with a meaningful competitive advantage.
-To assist with employee recruitment and retention, we continue to review the competitiveness of our employee value proposition, including benefits and pay, employee training, talent development and promotion opportunities.
+Our success is dependent upon our people, working together with a common purpose.
+As we seek to capture new opportunities and pursue growth, we believe that transforming the UPS employee experience is foundational to our success.
+This requires a thoughtful balance between the culture we have cultivated over the years and the new perspectives we need to take the business into the future.
+We believe that UPS employees are among the most motivated and highest-performing in the industry, and provide us a competitive advantage.
+To assist with employee recruitment and retention, we continue to review the competitiveness of our employee value proposition, including benefits and pay, training, talent development and promotion opportunities.